Mond45/brilir/README.md

 # An out-of-tree MLIR dialect for Bril

-This is an out-of-tree [MLIR](https://mlir.llvm.org/) dialect for [Bril](https://capra.cs.cornell.edu/bril/intro.html) along with a standalone `opt`-like tool to operate on Bril dialect.
+This repo contains an out-of-tree [MLIR](https://mlir.llvm.org/) dialect for [Bril](https://capra.cs.cornell.edu/bril/intro.html) a standalone `opt`-like tool to operate on Bril dialect, and conversion tools for translating between Bril and MLIR (`bril2mlir` and `mlir2bril`).

 ## Building